dickeyy/adventofcode/README.md

 # Advent of Code 2023
-This are my solutions for [Advent Of Code 2023](https://adventofcode.com)
+These are my solutions for [Advent Of Code 2023](https://adventofcode.com)

 This is my first year doing it and all my solutions probably suck but, they work.
 (No GitHub Copilot or ChatGPT obviously)